microsoft/call-center-ai/README.md

 Customization of the data schema is fully supported.
 You can add or remove fields as needed, depending on the requirements.

-By default, the schema of composed of:
+By default, the schema is composed of:

 - `caller_email` (`email`)
 - `caller_name` (`text`)